 In a scenario where the Covid-19 pandemic has disrupted the education flow of around 1 billion students worldwide, it is indeed a matter of concern.
 Already more than 80% of our rural India students suffer from historical learning gaps; and this discontinuation of learning will perhaps pile up the gap.

-However, schools are trying their best to adapt to the online learning format, government is encouraging digitalization of education as much as possible and edtech companies are on their way to develop a number of innovative, economical and easy-to-understand digital source of learning and inventive solutions which not only will make learning engaging for students but also enhance teachers’ capabilities to put in better efforts connecting with their students at the right node.
+However, schools are trying their best to adapt to the online learning format, the government is encouraging digitalization of education as much as possible and edtech companies are on their way to develop a number of innovative, economical and easy-to-understand digital source of learning and inventive solutions which not only will make learning engaging for students but also enhance teachers’ capabilities to put in better efforts connecting with their students at the right node.

 Having said this, we came across an article that appeared in the ‘Deccan Herald’ which makes some very relevant suggestions on how schools can reopen, why we need to invest in digital infrastructure and what are the questions we need to ask ourselves to genuinely enable our schools and teachers to tide over these times.